Parity Quantum Optimization: Encoding Constraints: Hamiltonian Dynamics

-Next we discuss multiple side conditions with different values $c_j = \sum^{[C_j]}_i \sigma^{(z)}_i$ for $j=1,... , M$.
-If the different side conditions do not overlap, the method presented here can be trivially extended.
-If two side conditions overlap in one or more spins, this method with the given exchange Hamiltonian \eqref{eq:Hexchange} cannot be applied directly.
-However, exchange terms are still useful if the overall sum of the spins included in the side conditions or, otherwise, if the sum of the overlapping spins for the conditioned ground state is known.
-We provide an example in the appendix (\ref{appendix_overlaps}).
+If two side conditions overlap in one or more parity qubits, this method with the given exchange Hamiltonian~\eqref{eq:Hexchange} cannot be applied directly.
+However, as long as the complexity of overlapping side conditions is not to high, utilizing Hamiltonians with exchange terms including more than two qubits could be the solution, but this point certainly needs further research.
+We provide an example in Appendix \ref{appendix_overlaps}.